bnarath/Toronto_Rental_ETL_Project/README.md

 <h4>Government of Canada 2015 Income Data</h4>

 <p> Rows for FSA outside of the City of Toronto (for which FSA begin with 'M') were removed from the dataframe.
-Average income was calculated pre FSA by dividing “Total Income” by “Total”. (population)</p>
+Average income was calculated pre FSA by dividing “Total Income” by “Total” (population). </p>

 <h2>Load</h2>
 <hr>